Background

 item, it places the Title, ID and EPPID into variables in the $Scope object.

+The project name is placed in pname.
 I also created the variables fullLocInt to represent the link to the internal scorecard and fullLocEPP to represent the link to the EPP scorecard. |

 <div>